BeyouGo/master_thesis/README.md

-# master_thesis
+# Alone In The Dark: Encrpted Traffic Classification.
-This repository contains the code related to the master thesis " Alone in the Dark: Encrypted Traffic Classification"
+This repository contains the code related to the master thesis " Alone in the Dark: Encrypted Traffic Classification."

 # Running the code: